c2-d2/rase-pipeline/readme.md

 ## Installing of RASE

-**Installing dependencies.** [Bioconda](https://bioconda.github.io/) is the preferred way of installation of the software dependencies.
+**Installing dependencies.** [Bioconda](https://bioconda.github.io/) is the preferred way of their installation.
 We recommend to create a separate software environment (here called `rase`):

 ```